gaucho1978/BACCAble/docs/architecture/MENU_UX.md

 In favorites, a stronger press also moves one item.
 Moving through a gentle press into a stronger press may perform an item step before the group jump.
 Holding a gentle direction repeats after 500 ms, then every 180 ms while fresh reports arrive.
-Repeat applies to readings, groups, Settings, Feature setup and page editors.
+Repeat applies to readings, groups, Settings, Features and page editors.
 It does not apply to Actions, RES/BACK, stronger presses, or moving a selected favorite in the reorder editor.
 Delayed reports never trigger a catch-up burst.
 A gap longer than 300 ms in button reports requires a fresh release.